trstlabs/intento/docs/docs/actions/from-connected-chain.md

 Initiating an action for the first time locally on Neutron can be done as follows:

  1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Intento.
-In the `auto_tx` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
+In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
  2. Proposal 2 Message 1: Allow the DAO's NTRN tokens to be used for fees by `destination_chain_ica_address` with a FeeGrant.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgExecuteContract`.

  For a DAO swapping tokens on a recurring basis on Osmosis for the first time, 2 proposals should be made.

  1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Intento.
-In the `auto_tx` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
+In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
  2. Proposal 2 Message 1: Send OSMO tokens to using `MsgTransfer` to `destination_chain_ica_address`.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgSwapExactAmountOut`.

 <!-- FeeGrant typeURL:  `/cosmos.feegrant.v1beta1.Grant`
 AuthZ typeURL: `/cosmos.authz.v1beta1.MsgGrant` -->

-when the funds and grants are in place from a previous action on that particular Interchain Account only one proposal action containing the `auto_tx` memo has to be specified.
+when the funds and grants are in place from a previous action on that particular Interchain Account only one proposal action containing the `action` memo has to be specified.

 ![example4](@site/docs/images/connected_chain/from_connected_chain_flow4.png)